variousauthors/matching_game/NEXTSTEPS.md

 [ ] make the camera movement sigmoidal
     - should it be constant time to complete?
+[ ] vary the alpha of the shadow tiles randomly?
+Or maybe based on
+    neighbour sample?
+So that there is something to look at in the background
+    - or have them fade out completely...
-[ ] the motes should shine through damages block hearts [ ] when coloured blocks break, the explosion should chain out
+[ ] when we quit the game, transition to a "saving" state where a black screen with "saving" is drawn for 2 seconds [ ] the motes should shine through damages block hearts [ ] when coloured blocks break, the explosion should chain out
     from the block that tripped it
 [ ] Adjust speed/game feel
-[ ] maybe the background gets darker the deeper we go?
 [ ] some parallaxing background to make it more clear that
     we are moving down
 [ ] instead of having the camera move when a new layer is reached,
     have it move after 'n' new layers are reached or after some delay to give it a more organic feel?
-[ ] vary the alpha of the shadow tiles randomly?
-Or maybe based on
-    neighbour sample?
-So that there is something to look at in the background
 [ ] the little sprites need a sound effect
 [ ] consider removing the "damage unbroken blocks" rule
     if it is making things to easy (playtest)
-[ ] when we quit the game, transition to a "saving" state where a black screen with "saving" is drawn for 2 seconds

 ## BUGS

-[ ] the next block and current block should be saved as well [ ] the game collects input for arrow keys on the title screen
+[ ] the game collects input for arrow keys on the title screen
+    - this is a deeper problem: we are mixing inputpressed and keypressed and the FSM only cares about keypressed
-    these need to be flushed before the next state
+    - so either add inputpressed to the FSM or make everything use keypressed [ ] the next block and current block should be saved as well [ ] after the game shifts, the next_block appears off screen these need to be flushed before the next state
-[ ] the "pop" sound for breaking should precede the "shatter" sound [ ] after the game shifts, the next_block appears off screen [x] losing doesn't work anymore
+[ ] the "pop" sound for breaking should precede the "shatter" sound [x] losing doesn't work anymore
     [x] make all the coloured blocks animate to grey [x] reset saved state